zurbrugc/flosscoach-1/Deploying.md

 ```bash
 cap development deploy
 ```
-> When prompted `develop` branch is used as a default branch to deploy, but you can pass a value to the input if other branch is needed
+> - When prompted, `develop` branch is used as a default branch to deploy, but you can pass another branch name to the input if needed

+> - `Gemfile.lock` should be outside `.gitignore` file